 - These are optional steps that, while not typically required, may be recommended to properly prepare the wood to accept stain and/or to extend the life of the product applied.

-- Depending on the stain type (solid or semi-transparent) and whether the color is being changed, one or two coats of stain may be required.
+- Depending on the stain type, solid or semi-transparent, and whether or not the color is being changed, one or two coats of stain may be required.

-- Stain is typically applied to decks and fences via brush & roll technique.
-Sometimes a pump-spray bottle (low pressure) is used to get the stain on the surface where it is then "worked in" by brush and/or roller.
+- Stain is typically applied to decks and fences via brush and/or roll techniques.
+Sometimes a low-pressure pump-spray bottle is used to get the stain on the surface where it is then worked in by brush and/or roller.